edricantoine/SpaceShooterNew/README.md

 I hope you enjoy!

 To run this project:

+** PLEASE INSTALL THE SDL2, SDL2_ttf, SDL2_mixer, and SDL2_image frameworks.
+THIS IS A TEMPORARY (!)
+WORKAROUND UNTIL I FIX ISSUES WITH EMBEDDING THESE FRAMEWORKS WITHIN THE APP.**

 Use the executable file "SpaceShooters" in the outermost folder.
 DO NOT CHANGE FOLDER STRUCTURE OR THE GAME WON'T WORK!

 NOTE: THIS IS CURRENTLY A WORK IN PROGRESS.